Public Programs: Spring 2026

 All events are free and open to the public.

-Fall 2025 Public Programs: HyperNormalisation and portals to normals otherwise
+Spring 206 Public Programs: HyperNormalisation and portals to normals otherwise

-So, this year, and with these frameworks, we ask: what do/could the next worlds look like; the ones that can lead us out of the trap of such HyperNormals?
-What are the portals to those next worlds, and how do we make them?
-Let’s time travel.
-Let’s swim in dreams.
+What do/could the next worlds look like; the ones that can lead us out of the trap of HyperNormals?
+What are the portals to next worlds?
+And how do we make them?

-Symposia, Lectures and Workshops
+Lectures & Workshops

 CM-A Thinks Allowed

 CM-A Thinks Allowed is a discursive series that brings faculty and students together to explore a single shared text.
 Each participant offers their interpretation through the lens of their own practice, research and worldview, before opening to a moderated dialogue.
+The series invites the CM-A community to witness how one text can refract into many, revealing points of connection, contrast, and curiosity, with the aim to cultivate a culture of exchange where ideas get sharpened and challenged collectively.

 CM-A Bookshelf